Course details

 The specific requirements of the research dissertation are dependent on programme pathway.
 Students on the accredited MSc Occupational and Organisational Psychology are required to conduct a piece of independent fieldwork, in which they collect and analyse primary data relating to their chosen dissertation topic.
 Students on the non-accredited MSc Organisational Psychology pathway choose to either examine secondary data (using qualitative or quantitative methods) or conduct a systematic literature review relating to their chosen dissertation topic.

-Given that occupational psychology is a highly-applied and evidence-based discipline, the aim of this module is to equip students with the knowledge and understanding of research design, methodology and data analysis necessary for advanced scholarship in this field.
+Given that occupational psychology is a highly applied and evidence-based discipline, the aim of this module is to equip students with the knowledge and understanding of research design, methodology and data analysis necessary for advanced scholarship in this field.
 Students will be exposed to both quantitative and qualitative research design and methodological approaches and will have the opportunity to develop skills in both areas through a series of seminars and practical workshops.
-Throughout the module, students will be supported by module staff and an allocated Project Supervisor to develop a research proposal, which will focus on the empirical investigation of a practical organisational problem of their choosing.
-The module will also carefully consider ethical issues that may arise in conducting research, and students will be required to critically reflect on the ethical considerations relevant to their own research proposal, as well as how they plan to disseminate their research findings to both academic and practitioner audiences.
+Throughout the module, students will be supported by module staff and an allocated Project Supervisor to develop a research proposal, which will focus on the empirical investigation of a practical organisational problem of their choosing within the five BPS curriculum areas of occupational psychology.
+The module will carefully consider ethical issues that may arise in conducting research, and students will be required to critically reflect on the ethical considerations relevant to their own research proposal.
 The module will also enable students to critically evaluate academic papers and assess the effectiveness of research strategies and methods used in the literature, more generally.
-Moreover, it will prepare students to clearly communicate research ideas and findings to the wider practitioner community and society, contributing to reducing the gap between academic research and practice and enhancing evidence-based management.
+Moreover, it will prepare students to disseminate and clearly communicate research ideas and findings to both academic and practitioner audiences, including the wider society, contributing to reducing the gap between academic research and practice and enhancing evidence-based management.

 Modules are taught using the latest active learning techniques including business simulations, real-world case studies, interactive participation software, and lecture capture.